 Still, as long as your doctor gives you the green light (because you should always discuss any pills you want to take with your M.D.), here are seven supplements that may help increase testosterone levels, plus a handful of vitamins that may also boost T.

-What to Look for On Testosterone Supplement Labels
+What to Look for on Testosterone Boosting Supplement Labels

 Look for products containing researched ingredients, including those below, as well as natural testosterone boosters where possible.

 Choose products that contain ingredients in the doses suggested below, which are safe.

-Find supplements that have been third-party tested or clinically studied.
+Find dietary supplements that have been third-party tested or clinically studied.
 Bonus points if the bottle features a United States Pharmacopeial (USP) seal of approval, which indicates that the supplement contains the ingredients listed on the label, in the declared potency and amounts.
 This is important because these products are not FDA-regulated and there is a possibility of having side effects.
 You should consult a healthcare professional before taking any new supplement.

 The Best Supplements to Increase Testosterone